TerenceChew/Data-Analytics/README.md

 # Cylistic Bike Case Study

-An individual capstone project from Google Data Analytics course.
+An individual capstone project from Google Data Analytics course on Coursera.